Back-Slash-N/modder/README.md

 - and a lot of procrastination

-# How to build
+## How to build

-- This project can be built theoretically on any OS that supports python 3
+This project can be built theoretically on any OS that supports python 3

-**GUI launcher**
+**-GUI launcher**
 1. Clone the repo

 2. Create a virtual python environment (Not needed but preferred)